-Membership fees (individual and corporate) are recognized as revenue proportionately over the fiscal year to which they relate.
+Membership and professional program fees are recognized as revenue proportionately over the fiscal year to which they relate.
 Endorsed education providers fees are recognized as revenue over the contract period.
-Certification fees are recognized when the respective examinations are conducted.
+Qualifications and examination fees are recognized when the respective examinations are conducted.

 Grant income is recognized in the period during which the related expenses are incurred.
 All other revenues are recognized in the period during which the services or goods are provided to the members or customers.